How to Build a TikTok Clone for iOS with Swift & CreativeEditor SDK

 Asking for Permissions

-Before you can start, you must ask the user's permission to record audio or video as well as access the user's Photo library.
-If you don't secure these permissions properly before trying to use the camera the app may crash and also will not get through Apple's app review.
-During development, the app will show console messages, but continue to function, for some missing permissions.
-But once the app is deployed, it is more likely to crash.
+Before any app can access the phone's microphone, camera, documents or photo library, the user must specifically give permission to record audio or video as well as access the user's Photo library.
+If your app doesn't secure these permissions properly before trying to use the camera the app will crash and also probably won't get through Apple's app review.
+In earlier versions of iOS you could develop an app on the Simulator without asking permissions, but always on the device the app will crash.
+In current versions of iOS the app crashes regardless of platform.
 The dialogue requesting permissions is a system dialog and looks like this:

 For video the key to add is NSCameraUsageDescription and for the microphone you need to add NSMicrophoneUsageDescription.
 Whenever your app attempts to use the camera, iOS will first check to see if the user has already granted access.
 If not, it will then display the dialogs using your entries in the info.plist or crash if you have not provided entries.
 The user might be surprised by these dialog boxes and may accidentally tap Don't Allow if they are trying to quickly launch the camera.
 It is better practice to set up some kind of onboarding view and secure the permissions before you need them.
 You might have a view that explains what you are going to ask for and then displays the permission dialog.